liferay/liferay-docs/deployment/articles/04-securing-liferay/03-service-access-policies.markdown

 **OAUTH_READ/WRITE:** These provide access to JSON web services via the OAuth 1.0a plugin.

-The default configuration opens access to all web services shipped with the system.
+The default configuration makes available corresponding scopes that provide access to all web services shipped with the system.
+The scopes must be assigned to OAuth 1 or 2 applications before they become usable.
 Administrators should review the ones you want to use and disable the others.

 You can create new default service access policies: